ledonneangelo02/LeDonne_Honors_Capstone/README.md

 ![Progress](http://img.shields.io/badge/In-Progress-yellow.png)

+# **Purpose:**
-**Purpose:** The Purpose of this project is to implement communication between a mobile device and the Mainframe
+&nbsp;&nbsp;The Purpose of this project is to implement communication between a mobile device and the Mainframe

-**Speak and Seek** is an Android application that is designed to assist visually impaired individuals with their shopping needs.
+# **Speak and Seek**
+&nbsp;&nbsp;is an Android application that is designed to assist visually impaired individuals with their shopping needs.
 Speak and Seek implements the convenience of a smartphone with the lightening fast features of the Mainframe